Anxiety Counselling SG

 2. Exposure Therapy

-Exposure therapy specifically aims to reduce fear and avoidance behaviours associated with anxiety triggers.
-Therapists may use exposure as it is especially beneficial for specific phobias and PTSD.
+Exposure therapy for anxiety helps reduce fear and avoidance behaviours associated with anxiety triggers.

-The therapeutic process involves gradual, controlled exposure to anxiety-inducing situations or objects.
+The therapeutic process involves gradual and controlled exposure to a client’s anxiety triggers.

-For instance, an individual with a spider phobia may first be shown pictures of spiders.
+For instance, anxiety psychologists may show pictures of spiders to an individual with a spider phobia.
 Progressively, exposures become more direct, allowing the individual to hold a spider or be in a room with one.

-The goal is for the person to learn that their fears are often outsized compared to reality.
+The goal during counselling for anxiety is for the person to learn that their fears are often outsized compared to reality.
 Exposure reduces their instinctual fear response.

 3. Dialectical Behaviour Therapy

-Dialectical behaviour therapy (DBT) is a subtype of CBT.
-DBT includes elements from traditional CBT exercises and combines mindfulness activities and tools.
+DBT includes elements from traditional CBT exercises and combines mindfulness activities.

-Mindfulness techniques are especially helpful when the person utilises them outside therapy sessions.
+Mindfulness techniques are especially helpful when the person utilises them outside anxiety management in Singapore.

 For example, someone with social anxiety may learn therapeutic DBT tools and focus on conversations and their bodily reactions instead of worrying about other people’s perceptions.